Spring 2002 Fellows

 CECILIA BALLÍ is an assistant professor of anthropology at the

 Cecilia received her PhD in anthropology at

-After graduation, she served as a staff writer for the San Antonio Express-News and now is a contributor to Texas Monthly and Harper's magazines.
+After graduation, Cecilia served as a staff writer for the San Antonio Express-News and now is a contributor to Texas Monthly and Harper's magazines.
 She was a Ford Foundation fellow and a National Science Foundation fellow, and her research and writing focuses on culture and violence along the U.S.-Mexico border.
 Her Letter from Juarez: Calderon’s War appeared in a recent issue of Harpers.

-Her current research is a book focusing on border enforcement policies and their meaning for local communities.
+Cecilia's current research is a book focusing on border enforcement policies and their meaning for local communities.